FhenixProtocol/fhenix-hardhat-example/README.md

 This project is intended to be used with the
-[Fhenix Hardhat Beginners Tutorial](TODO), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+[Fhenix Hardhat Beginners Tutorial](TODO), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `deploy`, `task` and `frontend` directories.

 It comes with two fhenix-specific hardhat plugins:

-* `hardhat-fhenix` - the main plugin for fhenix development in hardhat - it injects fhenixjs into the hardhat runtime environment, which allows you to interact with encrypted data in your tests and tasks.
+- `hardhat-fhenix` - the main plugin for fhenix development in hardhat - it injects fhenixjs into the hardhat runtime environment, which allows you to interact with encrypted data in your tests and tasks.
-* `hardhat-fhenix-docker` - a plugin that allows you to run a local fhenix testnet in a docker container.
+- `hardhat-fhenix-docker` - a plugin that allows you to run a local fhenix testnet in a docker container.
 This is useful for testing your contracts in a sandbox before deploying them on a testnet or mainnet.

 ## Quick start